An elder is a man with the responsibility of caring for the church of God.

 Did these elders provide leadership in the religious activities or in the civil?

-In Israelite society, these two were not distinct sectors; there was no separation between church and state as we know it today.
+In Israelite society, these were not distinct sectors; there was no separation between church and state as we know it today.
 Thus, an elder would have had influence in both the religious life and the civil life.

 How were these elders chosen?